montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## Steps

-We will have one receiver, and or more senders.
+There is one receiver, one or more senders.

 Receivers are people who run software for audiovisual generation, and open it to the internet and enjoy the experience.